UniMath/agda-unimath/src/foundation/double-negation-elimination.lagda.md

 ## Properties

-### If the type is a propositon, then having double negation elimination is a property
+### Having double negation elimination is a property for propositions

 ```agda
 is-prop-has-double-negation-elim :